IRS LT38 Notice: Prepare for Collection Actions

 Claiming currently not collectible status can be a viable option if you are unable to pay your tax debt.
 To qualify, you must prove that you have no assets and no income.
 Providing details of your income and expenses using IRS Form 433-F is necessary to be granted this status.

-Once your account is classified as currently not collectible, the IRS stops all collection actions until your financial situation improves.
+Once your account is classified as currently not collectible, it can help stop collection action such as wage garnishment or seizure of bank accounts while your financial situation is reviewed.
 The notices will stop coming in the mail.
 However, the IRS periodically reviews your financial situation to reassess your ability to pay.

 Exploring an Offer in Compromise

-An Offer in Compromise allows taxpayers to settle their tax debts for less than the full amount owed.
+An Offer in Compromise allows taxpayers to settle their total tax debt for less than the full amount owed.
 An experienced CPA should be able to tell you if you are likely to qualify for an offer, based on your facts and circumstances.
+You generally need to be current with filing, including any missing tax returns, before the IRS will consider this type of tax relief.

-Given the relatively low approval rates for an Offer in Compromise, it is essential to work with a knowledgeable CPA or other tax professional when applying.
+Given the relatively low approval rates for an Offer in Compromise, it is essential to work with a knowledgeable CPA, tax attorney, or other tax professional when applying, such as a top East Atlanta CPA firm for small business success that regularly handles complex IRS matters.
 This option can provide significant relief if your financial situation meets the criteria.

 Additional Considerations